 Twenty-five mandatory training hours have been approved for law enforcement, and Continuing Education Units are available for mental health professionals.

 Instructors Stephen J. Romano and John A. Call of Crisis Management Consultants Inc. will use a team process to teach the curriculum which includes such topics as the philosophy of crisis negotiations, active listening skills, strategies & techniques, incident assessment, suicide intervention and tactical role of the negotiator.

 Romano, the primary trainer, worked the last 20 years of his law enforcement career at the FBI where he most recently was chief of the Crisis Negotiation Unit of the Critical Incident Response Group.
 In that role he led more than 400 trained crisis negotiators in 56 field offices and was responsible for the overall operational, instructional, research, budget and personnel oversight.

-The seminar's training materials and lunches are included in the registration fee.
-A registration form, speakers' biographical information and a list of hotels offering group rates are available on the website at ecok.edu/continuing_ed/crisisnegotiation/.
+The seminar’s training materials and lunches are included in the registration fee.
+A registration form, biography information, and a list of hotels offering group rates are available on the website at www.ecok.edu/continuing_ed/crisisnegotiation.

 # # #